FelixMul/image_transformation/README.md

 This project is a focused module of a broader AI image editing pipeline.
 It performs macro placement: given an image and its segmented objects, it recomposes those objects on a newly generated canvas of a different aspect ratio.
 The system decides which object goes roughly where and in what order (containers/rows/columns), not the pixel-precise “micro” adjustments.
 It assumes object segmentation is already done, and that micro placement or fine alignment happens in a downstream step.

 The core idea is to combine a deterministic compositor with a VLM-guided layout plan expressed in a simple Flex-DSL (row/column containers with justify/align/padding/gap).
-A Streamlit app wraps the pipeline so you can experiment with persona prompts and see iteration-by-iteration results.
+A Streamlit app wraps the pipeline so you can tweak persona-level design rules and see iteration-by-iteration results.

 ## Why this matters